 Even if you were a manager in your previous job, keep in mind that you might have to start from the bottom in your new Tech position and you will advance over time.
 Never underestimate the knowledge and experience that you will gain from an entry-level IT position, it will be valuable as you grow in your career and will be your gateway to more advanced and challenging positions.

-Based on DCI’s experience, the career development speed is faster than any other industry.
+Based on DCI’s experience, the career development speed is faster in the tech Industry than any other industry.
 “You start in a junior position but you have the chance to become a manager fast.” – Steffen added.

 Networking is key in your IT career search